Humane-Documentation/Spree/business_logic/order_checkout_guide.md

 * Disabled by default (except for payment methods that support payment profiles), but can be enabled by overriding `confirmation_required?` method in `Spree::Order`

+> For security, `Spree::CheckoutController` will not update an order once checkout is complete.
+Therefore it's impossible for an order to be tampered with (e.g. changing quantity) after checkout.

 ## Checkout Controller
 Drives the state of an order during checkout